gerlichlab/spoc/docs/query_engine_usage.md

 query = Query(query_steps=query_steps)
 ```

-The `.query` method executes the query plan and retuns a `QueryResult` object
+The `.build` method executes the query plan and retuns a `QueryPlan` object

 ```python